Installing Granite Countertops

 Whether you plan to have your granite countertops fabricated and installed or want to do some or most of the work yourself, the process is labor-intensive and requires meticulous measuring and skill.

 If you're installing granite in a kitchen, pull out the stove and refrigerator and remove the sink from the existing countertop.
 If the old top was screwed on, empty the lower cabinets and pull out all drawers and doors.
 Pry off your old countertop.
-Then tape cardboard or paper over all cabinet fronts for protection [source: Larson].
+Then tape cardboard or paper over the cabinet fronts for protection [source: HGTV].

 Most countertops will have at least one seam because the material typically comes in slabs that are less than 10 feet (3 meters) long.
 Whenever possible, seams should be made at well-supported areas of the cabinetry.
 Because there can be a slight difference in the thickness of two granite pieces, shims might be needed to ensure the tops are flush [source: Walton].